NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 Additionally, nearly all fine discretizations yield similar results meaning that the runtime is mostly insensitive to the fine discretization.

 #pagebreak()
-Continuing with @plt:bench_gpu, the dependence of the runtime's order of magnitude on the fine discretization (right) is such that for small discretizations there is little change, while larger discretizations yield accelerating runtime magnitudes.
-Additionally, the curvature of each coarse-discretization-contour with respect to the fine discretization increases with the coarse discretization.
+Continuing with @plt:bench_gpu, the efficiency of the simulation when done using GPUs is investigated.
+The metric for this efficiency is considered to tbe the ratio between the products of error $epsilon$ (as calculated in @sec:analysis_numerical) and the runtime $tau$ as $|epsilon tau \/ epsilon_1 tau_1|$, where $epsilon_1, tau_1$ are the error and runtime of the sequential implementation for each coarse discretization i.e. the ratio is between error and runtime for the same coarse discretization.
+As the goal is to minimize both error and runtime, the goal is thus to minimize this metric.
-In other words, $Delta^2 tau \/ Delta N_cal(F) Delta N_cal(G) > 0$.
+In other words, lower is better.

+As can be seen in both the figures for the coarse (left) and fine (right) discretiation in @plt:bench_gpu, the simulation becomes drastically inefficient.
+For a spectrum of coarse discretizations, most simulations behave similarly, but those with the largest fine discretizations diverge; the rate of this divergence is proportional to the fine discretization.
+This is consistent with the fact that GPUs will take the same amount of time to run any number of threads less than what it's capable of.
+In other words, small discretizations don't saturate the GPU and thus will all run in the same amount of time while the error decreases as the coarse discretization increases.
+For a spectrum of fine discretizations, the efficiency of the simulation is nearly independent of them.

 #figure(
-  caption: [The runtime of the PA depends heavily on the coarse (left) and fine (right) discretizations.], image(
+  caption: [The efficiency of the simulation when run on a single GPU, characterized by the product of its error and runtime.
+This efficiency depends both on the coarse (left) and fine (right) discretizations.], image(
-    "images/benchmarks/bench_gpu.png",
+    "images/benchmarks/efficiency_gpu.png",
     width: 77%
   )
 ) <plt:bench_gpu>

+#pagebreak()
 @plt:bench_distributed shows how the runtime depends on the coarse and fine discretizations when using the distributed implementaion presented in this work.
 The overall behavior of these distributed results matches those of only using a single, local GPU.
 One notable difference between these and the single-GPU results is that for both large coarse and fine discretizations, the runtime for the distributed method is approximately an order of magnitude larger than that of the single-GPU implementation.

 #figure(
-  caption: [The runtime of the distributed implementation closely matches that of a single, local GPU.], image(
-    "images/benchmarks/bench_distributed.png",
+  caption: [The efficiency of distributed simulations and how they depend on their coarse (left) and fine (right) discretizations.], image(
+    "images/benchmarks/efficiency_dist.png",
     width: 77%
   )
 ) <plt:bench_distributed>

-@plt:method_comp compares the runtimes between the different multithreading methods for both a range of coarse and fine discretizations.
+@plt:method_comp compares the efficiencies between the different multithreading methods for both a range of coarse and fine discretizations.
+Over a spectrum of coarse discretizations (left), the GPU and distributed simulations achieve near identical behavior in their efficiencies.
+These trends only begin diverging significantly for a coarse discretization of $2^10$.
+Likewise, the efficiency of the simulation for increasing fine discretizations (right) starts poorly for low discretization, but remains near its starting level until the a fine discretization of $2^10$, just as with the coarse discretization.

+The divergence seen in the previous figures occurs near a discretization of $2^10$.
+This is mostl likely explained by round-off error becoming significant as when both discretizations are $2^10$, the resulting time-step is (for this simulation) on the on the same order of magnitude as the precision of 32-bit floats.
+Because the representations used here are only accurate out to approximately seven decimal places, any difference smaller than that will yield incorrect results.
+As the error of the simulation only compounds with each step, using too large of discretizations, actually yields worse performance and less accurate results.
-Disappointingly, this implementation does not offer increases in performance compared to executing the simulating with local-GPU nor even sequentially; this is the core takeaway from this work.
+Disappointingly, the simulations used here show that the distributed implementation does not offer increases in performance compared to executing the simulating with local-GPU nor even sequentially.
-For coarse discretization (left), all methods are approximately the same with that of the single, local GPU taking the least time to run for most coarse discretizations, and the distributed implementation taking the most time to run for most coarse discretizations.
-For fine discretization (right), the single threaded method takes the least time to run while the distributed implementation takes the most time to run across all fine discretizations.
-Additionally, the large runtime for the GPU and distributed methods is large even for small discretizations due to the large inherent time needed to transfer data (see @sec:analysis_latency).

 #figure(
   caption: [The runtime of the simulation depends on the method employed.
-The comparison of these runtimes is shown across the range of coarse (left) and fine (right) discretizations for the a both a fine and coarse discretization of $2^14$, respectively, chosen to highlight the differences between the methods.], image(
+The comparison of these runtimes is shown across the range of coarse (left) and fine (right) discretizations for the a both a fine and coarse discretization of $2^12$, respectively, chosen to highlight the differences between the methods.], image(
-    "images/benchmarks/method_comp.png",
+    "images/benchmarks/method_comp_new.png",
     width: 77%
   )
 ) <plt:method_comp>

-The results shown the figures above mostly match expectations.
-The runtime of using a single CPU thread increases linearly in both coarse and fine discretization.
-The runtime of using multiple GPU threads increases linearly in coarse discretization, and quasi-parabolic in fine discretization.
-The runtime of using multiple GPUs in a distributed system of machines increases linearly in coarse discretization, and quasi-parabolic in fine discretization.
-Finally, the comparison of the methods over a range of coarse and fine discretizations shows this distributed implementation does not provide reduced runtime, but instead increases the runtime for all discretizations measured.
+The most significant factors that influence the performance of this implementation are the latency from data-transfers, numerical instability due to using too small discretization,  instability from significant round-off error due to using too small discretization, combined with using a low-precision representation of floating point numbers.
+Because communication occurs to frequently in the PA e.g. every iteration data transfers between hosts, the effects of data-transfer latency are only magnified to an extent proportional to the coarse discretization.
+While the PA is well-suited to take advantage of the massive parallelism of GPUs, the number of subproblems needed to make total use of the GPU requires discretizations that yield quantities that are sensitive to round-off error; this is only exacerbated by the standard of using only 32-bit precision representations of numbers.
+Similarly, because the number of subproblems to saturate the GPU is so large, the storage capacity needed for these subproblems also limits the effective coarse discretization and performance; such memory capacity is the reason why this work only considers discretiations up to $2^14$.
+Systems with a larger memory capacity would be able to store enough subproblems that could also fill the GPU, resulting in simulations using this implementation that would out-perform resource constrained systems.

 = Conclusion <sec:conclusion>